Information for Supervisors of Undergraduate and OMMS Projects

 Relationship with the College and Department:-

-Project supervision is undertaken as a tutorial responsibility, rather than as a departmental task.
+Project supervision of undergraduate students is undertaken as a tutorial responsibility, rather than as a departmental task.
 Thus all formal arrangements are made between the supervisor and the student's college.
-This will include such matters as frequency and duration of supervision meetings, rates of pay, and reporting arrangements.
-The normal expectation is that for a double-unit essay/dissertation there will be 6 hours of supervision over Michaelmas and Hilary terms and for a Part C dissertation there will be 4 hours of group supervision, with reports and claims for payment being made termly via OxCort.
-It might for example be agreed that this is paid for at standard one-on-one tutorial rates; or that it is done as part of an exchange arrangement.
-Whatever is agreed it is important that supervisors report promptly to the college concerned any cases of non-attendance or sub-standard work, just as they would for normal tutorials.
+This will include rates of pay, and reporting arrangements.
+The normal expectation is that for a Part B extended essay there will be 6 hours of supervision over Michaelmas and Hilary terms and for a Part C dissertation there will be 4 hours of group supervision, with reports and claims for payment being made via OxCort.
+It is important that supervisors report promptly to the college concerned any cases of non-attendance or sub-standard work, just as they would for normal tutorials.
 In particular it is important to confirm with the college if a student withdraws from the project option.

 The Supervisor Log:-